-In 2013, House of Mercy Children’s Home, Lagos, Nigeria (HOM) contributed a token and also lent its support to on-going efforts to provide emergency humanitarian aid to children caught in the crossfire, refugees and displaced people in the east of the Democratic Republic of Congo.
+In 2013, House of Mercy Children’s Home, Lagos, Nigeria (HOM) lent its support to on-going efforts to provide emergency aid to children caught in the crossfire, refugees and displaced people in the east of the Democratic Republic of Congo.

 Children in the Kivu provinces of eastern Democratic Republic of Congo were not only caught in the crossfire of the area’s ongoing violence but also faced health risks, threats of forced recruitment by local and foreign militias and interrupted education.

 The conflict, also referred to as “the mobile phone war” or “the coltan conflict” or “the war of resources” has uprooted at least 100,000 people.
 More than half of them are children under 18 years of age.